Fish (singer): Solo career

 Polydor wanted a new studio album but Fish persisted and he decided to release an album of cover versions called Songs from the Mirror.
-Produced by James Cassidy, whom Fish met while both were working on Jeff Waynes Spartacus album.
+Produced by James Cassidy, whom Fish met while both were working on Jeff Wayne's Spartacus album.
 They started recording in summer 1992 while simultaneously writing material for the next studio album Suits, a cynical examination lyrically of the music business and executives who still fed Fish's cynical outlook on life.
 Songs from the Mirror, released in January 1993, became the last album on Polydor.
 But the album was a turning point for Fish, and fully prepared him for the Suits sessions, material which he had been rehearsing constantly on tour as he struggled to pay bills and musicians.
 Fish formed his own record company, Dick Bros. after advice from a medium who passed on messages from his grandfather.
 The Co. was named after the garage business he had started and Fish's father had run throughout his childhood.
 The first release was Sushi, a live album to follow the five official bootleg releases, on Battleside, a company that temporarily filled the gap between Polydor and Dick Bros., and provided Fish with a lifeline and a quality alternative to the illegal live bootlegs that had followed his career.

 His confidence had grown and was excited about the new songs on Suits released in 1994, some of which were co-written by James Cassidy who had stayed on since producing the Songs from the Mirror album to assist employing his classical training and expertise with arrangements.
 It proved invaluable and together with his awareness and experience with modern production techniques the material was guaranteed to enter a new direction and to gain a momentum that would usher the solo career into a new era.
 Touring took precedent and Fish was well aware that road work was at the expense of writing a new studio album.
 He went for the break and opted for the two "Best of's", Yin and Yang, containing re-recorded material from the Marillion era and solo albums, to give Fish the fuel and introduction to countries he had never managed to reach so far with his career.
 Released in 1995 these albums allowed him to stay on the road for nearly two years plugging away and hoping for the breakthrough that would give him the space to take a breath and write new material.